jordanjmartinez/ghost-siem-simulator/README.md

  # 4. Use Cases

-**G.H.O.S.T.** is built for cybersecurity students, entry-level analysts, and anyone looking to gain hands-on experience with real-world SOC workflows.
+**Ghost** is built for cybersecurity students, entry-level analysts, and anyone looking to gain hands-on experience with real-world SOC workflows.

 Whether you're preparing for a blue team role or building a cybersecurity portfolio, this simulation helps you practice threat detection, incident triage, and reporting in a controlled, interactive environment.